chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 The algorithm looks for natural structure in the data.
 Things that are similar get grouped together.
 Things that are different get separated.

-For example, feed it data on all your customers—purchase history, browsing behavior, demographics.
+For example, feed it data on all your customers' purchase history, browsing behavior, demographics.
 It might discover:
 - Cluster A: Buy expensive items, browse on weekends, rarely return products
 - Cluster B: Buy only during sales, check prices obsessively, high return rate
 - Cluster C: Subscribed to newsletter, buy once quarterly, very brand loyal